onflow/flow/docs/content/fusd/index.md

 # Purpose

-FUSD is a 1:1 dollar-backed stablecoin that is issued as a fungible token on the Flow network.
+FUSD is a 1:1 USD-backed stablecoin that is issued as a fungible token on the Flow network.
 FUSD is a fixed-price asset that provides a more consistently-priced experience for dapp developers and their users.
 As a valid payment token, FUSD also acts as an alternative for users